Zhang Ruonan: 2020–present: Breakthrough and rising popularity

-In 2020, Ruonan made her small screen debut in iQIYI's romantic series Everyone Wants to Meet You, produced by Zhao Wei.
 She starred in Youku's historical romantic comedy Love is All, where she portrayed Tan Lingyin, a writer and government official.
-In the realistic short film College Entrance Examination 2020, she portrayed as an aspiring student, this aired during the "National Day Gift: Hunan TV's Blue Moon Mid-Autumn Festival".
-In December, her fantasy romance film The End of Endless Love exceeded ¥ 200 Million within five days; she played Ji Ze, a folk singer struggling with depression.
+The series shows how growth, trust and love are gradually established through misunderstandings and partnership, as two mismatched individuals navigate challenges together beneath a surface of light-hearted humour.
+In the realistic short film College Entrance Examination 2020, she portrayed as an aspiring student; this aired during the "National Day Gift: Hunan TV's Blue Moon Mid-Autumn Festival".

+In December 2020, her fantasy romance film The End of Endless Love exceeded ¥200 million within five days, and the total box office revenue was ¥334 million.
+In the film, Zhang played Ji Ze, a folk singer struggling with depression who was healed by the character Xin Tang.
 She performed a song "Diary of Love" alongside Wei Daxun during Hunan TV's "Pinduoduo 12.12 Super Fighting Night".